Uses and Effects of Depressants

 Depressants Come in a Variety of Forms

-Depressants, often referred to as “downers,” are available in a variety of colours in the form of pills, capsules, or liquid.
-Certain medications in this category, such as Zyprexa, Seroquel, and Haldol, are referred to as “major tranquilisers” or “antipsychotics” since they are intended to alleviate the symptoms of mental illness.
-Xanax, Klonopin, Halcion, and Librium are often referred to as “benzos” (short for benzodiazepines).
-Other sedatives and sleeping tablets, such as Amytal, Numbutal, and Seconal, are classified as barbiturates.
+Depressants, also called “downers,” come in different colors and forms, such as pills, capsules, or liquid.
+Zyprexa, Seroquel, and Haldol are called “major tranquilizers” or “antipsychotics” because they help alleviate mental illness symptoms.
+People often refer to Xanax, Klonopin, Halcion, and Librium as “benzos” (short for benzodiazepines).
+Other sedatives and sleeping tablets, such as Amytal, Numbutal, and Seconal, belong to a class called barbiturates.

 These can take the form of pharmaceutical drugs as well as illicit substances.